lanavuleta/GC_v3/README.md

  7) Go to File -> Open File, and select *scripts/gc_run_me.R*.
  8) Select all code in the script (for example, by using Ctrl+a).
  9) Run the code, either by clicking *Run* (button in the top right corner) or by pressing *Ctrl+Enter*.
  10) Check the data/output file for results.
-Outputs are named as: runDate_runTime_numberOfProcessedFiles.
+Outputs are named as: filename_processed_runDate_runTime.

 ## Repo content information